Facts About Insects

-- Insects make up about 80% of all the world’s known species.
+- Insects make up approximately 80% of all the world’s known species.
 More than 900,000 insect species have been recorded worldwide,and scientists estimate that there are two million insect species yet to be named.
-To put the relationship between insects and humans in perspective, for every human, there exist 200 million insects.
+To put the relationship between insects and humans in perspective, for every human, 200 million insects exist.
 Talk about a bug’s world!

 - Tragically, over the past four decades, scientists have observed a 45% decline in the overall insect population.
 From Puerto Rico to Brazil to Germany studies show that insect populations, and the species that depend on them, are in steep decline.
 German scientists report that their insect populations have declined by 75% in less than 30 years.